ShinchanThakur/weather-app/README.md

 # Weather App

-This is a console app which helps you to get weather forecast for your city.
+This node app provides API to get weather forecast for your city.

 ## Main topics